 An interdisciplinary, service learning course.
 Sociological, political science, economic analysis of urban poverty, combined with reflections on Catholic social teaching, provide the framework for student-volunteer work at various Bronx-based community organizations.

 URBN 301.
-Special Topics in Urban Affairs.
+Special Topics in Urban Studies.
 3 Credits.

 Course descriptions will be announced when courses are offered.